Ronald Crimm

-Ronald E. Crimm (March 11, 1935 – August 25, 2022) was an American politician in the state of Kentucky.
+Ronald E. Crimm (March 11, 1935 – August 25, 2022) was an American politician from Kentucky.

+Early life

+Ronald E. Crimm was born on March 11, 1935, in West Lawn, Pennsylvania, to Jean (née Whitwam) and Ralph Crimm.
+He graduated from Shippensburg State Teachers College in 1957.

+Career

+Crimm taught business education at Penncrest High School.
+He then worked in insurance.

-Crimm served in the Kentucky House of Representatives, which he was initially elected to in 1996, and was defeated in the 2016 primary.
+Crimm served in the Kentucky House of Representatives, which he was initially elected to in 1996, and was defeated in the 2016 primary by Jason Nemes.
 A Republican, he represented the 33rd district.
 He was an alumnus of Shippensburg University, which he graduated from in business in 1957.
-Prior to his election to the house, he was Chairman of the Jefferson County Republican Party, assuming the position in 1993.
+Prior to his election to the house, he was chairman of the Jefferson County Republican Party, assuming the position in 1993.
 He was a former manager, teacher, and owner of Crimm Insurance.

-He was married to Phyllis and had two children.
+Personal life

+Crimm married Phyllis Jane on August 23, 1958.
+His wife predeceased him.
+They had two children, Cynthia and Scott.
+He was a member of the Middletown United Methodist Church.

+Crimm died on August 25, 2022.
+He was buried at Middletown Historical Cemetery.